-5 Types of Cholla Cactus (with Pictures)
+5 Types of Cholla Cactus (With Pictures)

-Native to North America and West Indies, Cholla cactus is a family of cylindroid thorny desert plants under the genus Cylindropuntia.
-There are between 20 and 35 species of Cholla cactus, which serves as food for desert animals and a source of cooking fuel.
+Native to North America and West Indies, the Cholla cactus is a family of cylindroid thorny desert plants under the genus Cylindropuntia.
+There are between 20 and 35 species of Cholla cactus1, which serves as food for desert animals and a source of cooking fuel.
 Annually, the cactus blossoms and bears fruits, some of which are edible.

 The plants vary in size, from shrubby tree-like specimens to dwarf cacti with highly segmented stems.
 At the beginning of the growing period, segments form new growth and are clearly visible at the joints.
-Each joint has a tubercle or a raised notch, which is a highly modified leaf base.
+Each joint has a tubercle or a raised notch, which is a highly modified leaf base.2

 Chollas are one of the most common cacti and are widely used for decoration and gardening.
 This article will explore some of the unique types of Cholla cactus and their morphological characteristics.

 Scientifically known as Cylindropuntia acanthocarpa, buckhorn is a species of cholla cactus that is rampant across the Mojave and Sonoran deserts.
 It can grow to as high as 10 feet in California, where conditions are generally favorable.
 Towards the east, the plant’s height and branch density drop considerably.

 Buckhorn cholla branches out vibrantly and irregularly, making it a not-so-good cacti species for small gardens and indoors.
 It is impenetrably covered with short brownish spines that protect a yellow or purple green stem.
 The stem is yellow-green in moist conditions, but as the dry season sets in, it changes to purple green.